top of page

 To stand for election as Student Union President, you must meet the following criteria:

-Candidates must also demonstrate active involvement in the student community, such as participation in Student Union activities, societies, events, or other student initiatives.
+Candidates must demonstrate active involvement in the student community, such as participation in Student Union executive team, societies, or other student initiatives.

 Is is strongly recommended to have prior experience as an Executive Team member.